hwhang0917/countersign/README.md

-# Countersign CLI
+# Countersign

-> A simple CLI application to generate OTP-like countersigns to counter social engineering.
+> A simple websocket application to generate OTP-like countersigns to counter social engineering.

 ## Install